-Festivals Australia delivers two competitive funding rounds each year, usually February-March and September-October.
-The specific opening and closing dates for applications are advertised on the Office for the Arts' (the Department) website at www.arts.gov.au/funding-and-support/festivals-australia.
+Festivals Australia delivers two competitive funding rounds each year, usually in February and September.
+The specific opening and closing dates for applications are advertised on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department's) website at www.arts.gov.au/festivals-australia.

-1.3 Should I apply for annual or multi-year funding?
+1.3 Is multi-year funding available?